-The fellowship will be based in our Minneapolis office, and is a part-time (24 hours per week), non-exempt ten-month position with a start date in September 2018.
-Compensation includes $20,000 (paid twice monthly as regular wages), paid time off, and health and dental insurance.
+Due to the COVID-19 pandemic, the fellowship, which has been traditionally based in our Minneapolis office, will now be a remote opportunity.
+This is a part-time (24 hours per week), non-exempt ten-month position with a start date in February 2021.
+Compensation includes $25,000 (paid twice monthly as regular wages), paid time off, and health and dental insurance.

-The fellow will work closely with senior staff in both the editorial and the marketing/publicity departments, and will be able to follow new and forthcoming books through every stage of the publication cycle.
-The fellow will also have an active role in Graywolf’s outreach efforts.
-They will attend events and participate in meetings as a member of the staff.
+The fellow will work closely with senior staff in both the editorial and the marketing/publicity departments as they follow new and forthcoming books through every stage of the publication cycle.
+In addition to attending virtual events and participating in remote meetings as a member of the staff, the fellow will also have an active role in Graywolf’s outreach efforts.
 When appropriate, we will tailor activities to align with a fellow’s particular interests and skills.

 Key editorial responsibilities may include:

-· Working with our editors to provide editorial feedback to authors on manuscripts that are in development.
+- Working with our editors to provide feedback to authors on manuscripts that are in development.

-· Researching other publishers’ titles that can be useful market comparisons for Graywolf books.
+- Researching other publishers’ titles to find market comparisons for Graywolf books.

-· Attending local literary events and reporting on new and interesting writers.
+- Attending literary events and reporting on new and interesting writers.